Apply for research approval

 - The approval timeframe varies between study categories.
 NHSBT ODT is committed to keeping timescales to a minimum.
 In some cases, final approval will be required from the ODT Senior Management Team (SMT).

-- Before a study can commence, the CI will be required to sign a Memorandum of Understanding, which outlines their responsibilities and compliance with regulations.
+- Before a study can commence, the Chief Investigator (CI) will be required to sign a Memorandum of Understanding, which outlines their responsibilities and compliance with regulations.

 - Researchers with active studies are expected to provide annual progress reports to ODT.
 This will be requested by the Research Project Manager for improvement and monitoring purposes.